mkeid/Feed-Forward-Style-Transfer/README.md

 Unlike the non-feed-forward implementation, our implementation is deterministic due to the nature of the generator.

+#### Implementation Architecture

+We used a generative convolutional neural network with downsampling layers followed by [residual blocks](https://arxiv.org/abs/1512.03385) then upsampling by [deconvolutional](https://en.wikipedia.org/wiki/Deconvolution) layers.
+Normalization of inputs is performed to reducing internal covariate shift.

-We used a pretrained [VGG network](https://arxiv.org/pdf/1409.1556.pdf), which is provided [here](https://github.com/machrisaa/tensorflow-vgg) by [machrisaa](https://github.com/machrisaa) on GitHub.
+For description of the generator's output, we used a pretrained [VGG network](https://arxiv.org/pdf/1409.1556.pdf), which is provided [here](https://github.com/machrisaa/tensorflow-vgg) by [machrisaa](https://github.com/machrisaa) on GitHub.
 The VGG implementation was customized to accomodate our requirements and is of the 16-layer variety.

 <sup name="footnote1">1</sup> Our [generative network](../src/generator.py) can still support [batch normalization](https://arxiv.org/pdf/1502.03167v3.pdf) if needed.
 Simply replace instance normalization calls with batch normalization and adjust the generator's input size.